andriykuba/play-handlebars/README.md

 This module is created for using [Handlebars](http://handlebarsjs.com/) templates with Play Framework.
 It use [Handlebars.java](https://github.com/jknack/handlebars.java) under the hood with an additional resolver for the play JSON objects.
 Both Scala and Java are supported.

 ## Install
+1. Clone the repository

+2. Go into play-handlebars directory and execute `mvn install`

-1. Add the library in `built.sbt`
+3. Add the library in `built.sbt`
     ```scala
     libraryDependencies += "aku.play.handlebars" % "play-handlebars" % "2.5.9"
     ```

-2. Enable the module in `conf\application.conf`
+4. Enable the module in `conf\application.conf`
     ```scala
     play.modules.enabled += "aku.play.handlebars.HandlebarsModule"
     ```

-3. Configure the templates folder and cache (optional)
+5. Configure the templates folder and cache (optional)
     ```
     handlebars{
       directory = "/templates"   #"/templates" by default